coderrio/Coderr.Client/.github/Contribute.md

 Contribution guidelines
 =======================

-First of all: Thank you for contributing to OneTrueError.
+First of all: Thank you for contributing to codeRR.

 We have a checklist that you need to go through before getting your pullrequest accepted: